lf-energy/tac/process/lifecycle.md

 Graduated Stage projects are considered “TAC Projects” as defined in the {{ site.foundation_name }} Charter, with all the rights and responsibilities as defined in the {{ site.foundation_name }} Charter.
 In particular, Graduated Stage projects are entitled to the following benefits in addition to those benefits at the Incubation and Early Adoption stages.

 - A voting representative from the project on the TAC.
-- Quarterly strategic planning meetings with the project leadership and the {{ site.foundation_name }} staff to define the actions and activities to support the project.
+- Regular strategic planning meetings with the project leadership and the {{ site.foundation_name }} staff to define the actions and activities to support the project.
 - Access to discretionary budget for supporting project-specific outreach and ecosystem development activities, subject to approval by the Governing Board.
 - Advanced marketing/communication/PR support that includes project promotion via blog posts, social media, and {{ site.foundation_name }} website; support with white papers and posters, and any marketing collateral designated to promote the project.